Are Humidifiers Safe For Pets?

 9. Avoid Too Much Humidity / Use A Hygrometer

 Adequate indoor humidity for humans is approximately 30% to 60%, according to the Environmental Protection Agency.
 However, proper humidity may vary for pets depending on species, and their individual needs.
 Birds and ferrets are particularly sensitive to humidity, and of course, reptile enclosures should be regulated separately.
 Consult your veterinarian to determine what is best.
-Hygrometers are recommended to measure humidity levels and can be purchased by home improvement stores and online retailers.
+Hygrometers are recommended to measure humidity levels and can be purchased from home improvement stores and online retailers.
 Too much humidity can impact the comfort of our pets, cause difficulty breathing, and also lead to viruses, bacteria, and mold.
 Condensation on the furniture or walls and a musty smell are signs that the humidity is too high.

 10. Increasing Humidity Without A Humidifier